Cydonia oblonga aka Quince

 Common names

-Quince, Common Quince, Quince Tree
+Quince, Common Quince, Quince Tree, Dunja

-How to care for Quince
+How difficult is it to take care of Quince

 Quince is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.